NeverEndingFood Permaculture, Malawi (2025)

 3. Fair share of all resources

-At NEF, they implement a well-design system that provide perennial, year-round access to diverse and nutritious foods and medicines.
-This approach helps families be more self-sufficient, have access to better nutrition, save money by reducing dependency on expensive agricultural inputs, and access additional income through food processing, diversified markets and unique product ideas.
+At NEF, they implement a well-designed system that provides perennial, year-round access to diverse and nutritious foods and medicines.
+This approach helps families be more self-sufficient, have access to better nutrition, save money by reducing dependency on expensive agricultural inputs, have better soil, sanitation, and water management, and access additional income through food processing, diversified markets, and unique product ideas.
 They multiply indigenous resources and share them for others to multiply further.

-The Nordins believe that “all solutions come from the people themselves, which helps to provide the self-confidence and ownership that it will take to address future problems in a sustainable way.”
-Along with the work happening in Chitedze, the efforts and relationships at NEF have initiated and inspired many other projects that use an integrated permaculture approach to address sustainability and nutrition.
+The Nordins believe that all solutions come from the people themselves, which helps to provide the self-confidence and ownership that it will take to address future problems sustainably.
+Along with the work happening in Chitedze, the efforts and relationships at NEF have initiated and inspired many other projects that use an integrated Permaculture approach to address sustainability and nutrition.
 Recognizing and incorporating these interconnections means that many of the initiatives simultaneously contribute to healthier and more diverse ecosystems, better human health and nutrition, community wellness, and economic resilience.

 Food for Thought

-Keeping these broader systems in mind, what solutions do you see that offer synergistic improvements in nutrition AND sustainability?
+• Keeping these broader systems in mind, what solutions do you see that offer synergistic improvements in human nutrition and environmental sustainability?

 Contact Information